ionicthemes/ionic-firebase-starter-app/README.md

-## Build a Complete Ionic App integrated with Firebase
+## Build a Complete Ionic 4 Firebase App

-In this ionic tutorial we will show you how to create a firebase application to perform all CRUD operations in an ionic 3 application.
+In this ionic firebase tutorial we will show you how to create a firebase application to perform all CRUD operations in an ionic 4 application.

 In this ionic example you will see how to Create, Read, Update and Delete tasks using Firebase Firestore Database.